tvdk-sudoku/Year11Notes/content/notes/AEECO - Inflation.md

 **Weighted median**
 - Change in middle 50th percentile by weight
 **CPI excluding volatile items**
-- Which is the average inflation rate of all items in the CPI except for fruit, veg and fuel as theu are
+- Which is the average inflation rate of all items in the CPI except for fruit, veg and fuel as they are very volatile
+- *Always removes the same items*